hoffstadt/DearPyGui/docs/source/tutorials/structure-overview.rst

 Viewport
 --------

-The viewport is what most other GUI libraries would call the *window* created by the operating system.
+The viewport is the *window* created by the operating system.

 Typically the viewport is handled automatically by DPG.
-The viewport needs to be explicitly created to control the viewport and taskbar icons.
+The viewport needs to be explicitly created to be customized for taskbar icons, custom sizing, decorators.

-Lets go back and revisit the first app but create the viewport explicitly.
+Lets go back and revisit the first app but create the viewport explicitly and give it a new title and size.

 **Code:**